ROOFING INSURANCE FAQ – ALL THE ANSWERS YOU NEED

 WHAT DO THEY NOT COVER?

-Most roofing insurance policies do not have coverage for wear, tear, or bad installations.
+Most insurance cover doesn’t include wear, tear, or bad installations.
 They will also not cover any damage that occurred before the policy was active or after it had expired.
 To avoid surprises when filing a claim, be sure to keep up with your policy’s status and updates.

 WHAT ARE MY OPTIONS IF THE INSURANCE ADJUSTER UNDER EVALUATES THE WORK NEEDED?

-- Seeing if the roofer will provide a bid to compare the repair cost against the insurance deductible.
-If the repair costs more than the deductible, then part of the repairs may be covered by cost assistance from the insurance company.
+2. Seeing if the roofer will provide a bid to compare the repair cost against the insurance deductible.
+If repair costs exceed the deductible, the insurance company may cover part of the expenses.

 CAN I GET MY DEDUCTIBLE WAIVED ON AN INSURANCE CLAIM FOR A NEW ROOF?